Get free quotes from up to 5 payroll solution suppliers!

 Although more paychecks may be a pro to some, the drawback of the checks being smaller may be a con to others.

-Summary: Bi-Weekly Pros & Cons
+Bi-Weekly Payroll Pros & Cons

 Our Recommendation Between Semi-Monthly vs Bi-Weekly Payroll